sammyd/iOS8-day-by-day-book/manuscript/07-trait-collection.md

 offers a lot of improvements over previous versions.

-The project which accompanies today's post demonstrates setting up a simple adaptive layout project using storyboards - and you can grab it from the ShinobiControls github at [github.com/ShinobiControls/iOS8-day-by-day](https://github.com/ShinobiControls/iOS8-day-by-day).
+The project which accompanies today's post demonstrates setting up a simple adaptive layout project using storyboards - and you can grab it at [github.com/ShinobiControls/iOS8-day-by-day](https://github.com/ShinobiControls/iOS8-day-by-day).